leto/writing/blog_posts/tpf/TPF_grant_update_6.md

 This was a fruitful exercise, because it was decided by Parrot developers that some VTABLE functions escaped accidentally and that they should be removed from the public API.
-Whiteknight++ removed Parrot_PMC_destroy, which I was using incorrectly in the extend_vtable tests and which was actually coredumping Parrot, but only on certain platforms.
+Whiteknight++ [removed Parrot_PMC_destroy (extra points for humor)](https://github.com/parrot/parrot/commit/cbfc76e64acf9f0a526b5f7da0e4c6c4ec0d1189), which I was using incorrectly in the extend\_vtable tests and which was actually coredumping Parrot, but only on certain platforms.
 I then removed Parrot_PMC_mark and Parrot_PMC_invoke, the first being an implementation detail of the garbage collector, and Parrot_PMC_invoke because it was the only function that returned a '''Parrot_Opcode_t*''' and basically